|

 Contact: Gayane Sedrakyan (IEBIS-BMS)

-Follow the Living Models Lab on Linkedin and stay informed about our outputs, research and student thesis project opportunities.
+Follow the Living Models Lab on Linkedin and stay informed about our living model prototypes and demos, research and thesis project opportunities.